|On This Page:|

 - Employees are always taxed on the value of Tuition Exemption for graduate coursework of their eligible family members.
 The $5,250 cap does not apply to these family members.

-For more information on Taxation for Officers, please refer to this HR website.
+For more information on taxation, please refer to this HR website.

 For taxable tuition benefits, deductions are taken directly from the employee's paycheck and spread out evenly over the following pay periods: